Envy-free item allocation: EF1 - envy-free up to at most one item

-EFx - envy-free up to at most any item
+EFX - envy-free up to any item

-An allocation is called EFx if for every two agents A and B, if we remove any item from the bundle of B, then A does not envy B. EFx is strictly stronger than EF1: EF1 lets us eliminate envy by removing the item most valuable (for A) from B's bundle; EFx requires that we eliminate envy by removing the item least valuable (for A).
-An EFx allocation is known to exist in some special cases:
+An allocation is called EFX if for every two agents A and B, if we remove any item from the bundle of B, then A does not envy B. EFX is strictly stronger than EF1: EF1 lets us eliminate envy by removing the item most valuable (for A) from B's bundle; EFX requires that we eliminate envy by removing the item least valuable (for A).
+An EFX allocation is known to exist in some special cases.
+It is an open question whether an EFX allocation exists in general.
+The smallest open case is 4 agents with additive valuations.
+See Envy-freeness up to any item for more results and discussions of EFX allocations.